Nestor Iskander's Tale on the Taking of Tsargrad: Style

 The tale is remarkable for its lively narrative and detailed depictions of battle scenes.
 After an initial part that relates the founding of Constantinople and its significance, the siege itself is narrated in terms of the valiant but tragic defense of the Byzantines against the Ottomans, who are bound to win not because of their military strength, but because God has decided to punish the Byzantines for their former sins.
 The leading characters are given psychological depth, and even the Ottoman sultan Mehmet II laments his losses.
 The portrayal of Mehmet II following the city's fall is unusual in terms of medieval religious fanaticism, in that he is merciful to the survivors, and glorifies the Byzantines and their last emperor, Constantine XI.
 In all, though utterly unreliable, the tale is a masterpiece in the genre of historical fiction.

 Significance

-The tale ends with reference to a Greek legend that Constantinople will eventually be liberated from heathens by a blond or fair-skinned people, but the Russian translation of this as "rusii rod" associates readily with "russkii rod," i.e. "Russian people."
-Thus, Nestor Iskander's tale came to be read as the first text claiming the Russians' destiny to conquer Constantinople, a theme that would become important in the 18th and 19th centuries.
+The Tale ends with reference to a Greek legend that Constantinople will eventually be liberated from heathens by a "blonde" or "fair-skinned people" (xanthon genos), but the Russian translation renders this as rusii rod, which associates rusii ("tawny", "light brown") with russkii ("Russian").
+Such historiosophic views could easily become popular following the declaration of autocephaly by the Russian Orthodox Church and subsequent Russian ambitions to inherit Constantinople's historical mission.
+The Tale was widely circulated in Russia between the 16th and 18th centuries.